o3de/o3de.org/content/docs/userguide/ios-android-performance-guidelines.md

+description: ' Follow these guidelines to generate art assets and tune &ALYlong; performance for mobile devices. '
+slug: ios-android-performance-guidelines
+title: '&ALY; Performance Tuning Guidelines for Mobile Devices'
+---
 # Lumberyard Performance Tuning Guidelines for Mobile Devices<a name="ios-android-performance-guidelines"></a>

 See the following guidelines for generating art assets for mobile games with Lumberyard and how to tune Lumberyard performance for mobile devices\.